 “He shoots.
-He scores”.
+He scores.”
 As Wayne Gretzky skates around the rink holding the Stanley Cup, fans go wild.
 You can feel the rush, the excitement, and the joy.
-All due to to dopamine, the chemical that gives us feelings of pleasure and reward.
+All because of dopamine, a chemical that gives us feelings of pleasure and reward.

 Dopamine plays many roles in our brain, from memory, to attention, to cognition.
 This versatility also makes it dangerous.
 Even small changes in dopamine levels can cause serious mental disorders, including schizophrenia and Parkinson’s disease.

 Dopamine is also linked to self-control, risk-taking, novelty seeking, addiction, mood disorders and even happiness.
 The latest addition to this list is sexual behavior, to be more specific – promiscuity and infidelity.

 People with certain changes in one of the dopamine receptor genes, DRD4, are more likely to be promiscuous and cheat on their partners.